Should I advertise?

 Production and talent are free for ads that run on our stations.
-If we produce your commercial "in house" and you want to air it on other radio stations in addition to our stations, there is usually no extra charge or talent fee if you are regular, consistent client of Pine Belt Radio month after month and/or a custom marketing plan client.
+If we produce your commercial "in house" and you want to air it on other radio stations in addition to our stations, there is usually no extra charge or talent fee if you are regular, consistent advertiser of Pine Belt Radio!

-Our mission is to create top quality advertising that works for our client's custom marketing plan and creates traffic for your business!
+Our mission is to create top quality advertising that creates traffic for your business!

 How long does it take to get a commercial on the radio?